urbanriskmap/cognicity-api-docs/source/includes/sensors_api/_data.md

 This endpoint retrieves a list of data for a specific sensor.
 Data are organised into records, indexed by the `id` attribute.
 The `created` attribute details when the record was last updated.
 The `properties` attribute contains the data for the record.
 The `properties` object may be in varying formats.
 The example shows a `properties` object for a single data record which contains an `observations` array of measurements.
 Data records are returned in reverse chronological order by `created` date.

 <aside class="warn">
-When a sensor does not have any data associated with it the endpoint will return a 404 error "No data found for sensor [ID]".
+When a sensor does not have any data associated with it the endpoint will return an empty object with status code 200".
 </aside>